City of Glasgow Police: 20th century

 In 1904 the force appointed its first Chief Inspector of Detectives, and the first Detective Constables were appointed.
 The Old Central Police Office in South Albion Street closed and a new Central Police Office in Turnbull Street opened as Headquarters of the Glasgow Police on 23 March 1906.

-On 5 November 1912, by act of Parliament, the boundaries of the city were again extended and the force merged with the Govan and Partick Burgh Police.
+On 5 November 1912, the Glasgow Boundaries Act 1912 (2 & 3 Geo.
+5. c. xcv) extended the boundaries of the city again, and the force merged with the Govan and Partick Burgh Police.

-In the First World War 300 Glasgow police officers enlisted in the Armed Forces.
-As a result, the force employed 400 temporary Constables and increased the Special Constabulary to 3000 to guard strategic buildings and factories within the City.
-In 1915, the Chief Constable ordered policemen to desist from enlisting in the Armed Forces due to the depletion of the force.
+In the First World War 300 Glasgow police officers enlisted in the armed Forces.
+As a result, the force employed 400 temporary constables and increased the Special Constabulary to 3,000 to guard strategic buildings and factories within the City.
+In 1915, the chief constable ordered policemen to desist from enlisting in the Armed Forces due to the depletion of the force.

 The force discussed the appointment of Policewomen and on 6 September, Emily Miller was appointed Glasgow's first policewoman.
 At the end of the war, of the 748 Glasgow policemen who had enlisted, 112 had been killed and a further 33 were reported missing presumed killed.

 In January 1919, thousands of striking shipyard and engineering workers marched on the Corporation Power Station in Eddington Street, Port Dundas.
 In furtherance of their strike, they gathered in George Square on 31 January and a riot ensued, known as the 1919 Battle of George Square.
 The Riot Act (1 Geo.
 1. St. 2. c.
 5) was read but it had little effect.
-A night of further rioting followed which resulted in the Army being called to assist the Police.
+A night of further rioting followed which resulted in the Army being called to assist the police.
 By Friday night troops guarded vulnerable points in the city and on Monday 3 February, six tanks arrived (they remained, unused, in the Cattle Market).